Jim Croce: 1960s

-Croce married Jacobson in 1966 and converted from Catholicism to Judaism, as his wife was Jewish.
+Croce married Jacobson in 1966 and converted to Judaism from Catholicism, as she was Jewish.
 They were married in a traditional Jewish ceremony.
-Croce enlisted in the Army National Guard in New Jersey that same year to avoid being drafted and deployed to Vietnam, and served on active duty for four months, leaving for duty one week after his honeymoon.
+That same year, Croce enlisted in the Army National Guard in New Jersey to avoid being drafted and deployed to Vietnam, and served on active duty for four months, leaving for duty a week after his honeymoon.
 Croce, who tended to resist authority, endured basic training twice.
 He said that he would be prepared if "there's ever a war where we have to defend ourselves with mops."

 From the mid-1960s to the early 1970s, Croce and his wife performed as a duo.
-Initially, their performances included songs by artists such as Ian & Sylvia, Gordon Lightfoot, Joan Baez, and Arlo Guthrie, but they eventually began writing their own music.
+Initially, their performances included songs by artists such as Ian & Sylvia, Gordon Lightfoot, Joan Baez, and Arlo Guthrie, but the couple eventually began writing their own music.
 During this time, Croce secured his first long-term gig, at a suburban bar and steakhouse in Lima, Pennsylvania, called the Riddle Paddock.
 Croce's set list covered several genres, including blues, country, rock and roll, and folk.

 In 1968, the Croces were encouraged by the record producer Tommy West, a fellow Villanova alumnus, to move to New York City.
 The couple spent time in the Kingsbridge section of the Bronx and recorded their first album with Capitol Records.
-According to Ingrid, over the next two years, they drove more than 300000 mi, playing small clubs and concerts on the college concert circuit to promote their album Jim & Ingrid Croce.
+According to Jacobson, over the next two years, they drove more than 300000 mi, playing small clubs and concerts on the college concert circuit to promote their album Jim & Ingrid Croce.

-Becoming disillusioned by the music business and New York, they sold all but one guitar to pay the rent and returned to the Pennsylvania countryside, settling in an old farm in Lyndell, where he played for $25 a night ($ in dollars).
-To earn additional money, Croce took odd jobs such as driving trucks, construction work, and teaching guitar while continuing to write songs, often about the characters whom he would meet at local bars and truck stops and his experiences at work.
+Becoming disillusioned by the music business and New York, the Croces sold all but one guitar to pay the rent and returned to the Pennsylvania countryside, settling in an old farm in Lyndell.
+Croce played for $25 a night ($ in dollars) and earned additional money by taking odd jobs such as driving trucks, construction work, and teaching guitar while continuing to write songs.
+Croce often wrote about the characters whom he would meet at local bars and truck stops and his experiences at work.
 These songs included "Big Wheel" and "Workin' at the Car Wash Blues."